Fjf/Beekeeper/c/readme.md

 We do a lookup every time a beetle gets moved to a new position to replace the original tile with the tile in the stack.
 This does mean that for z-axis of 1, movement does not get blocked correctly.

+### Zobrist Hash table initialization
+When running the python DLL, ensure you initialized the Zobrist hash table first.